Summary of Product Characteristics Updated 06-Dec-2020 | GlaxoSmithKline UK

 • Miliaria (prickly heat)

-For children and infants aged three months and over who are unresponsive to lower potency corticosteroids, Cutivate cream is indicated for the relief of the inflammatory and pruritic manifestations of atopic dermatitis under the supervision of a specialist.
-Expert opinion should be sought prior to the use of Cutivate cream in other corticosteroid-responsive dermatoses in children.
+For children and infants aged three months and over who are unresponsive to lower potency corticosteroids, Cutivate ointment is indicated for the relief of the inflammatory and pruritic manifestations of atopic dermatitis under the supervision of a specialist.
+Expert opinion should be sought prior to the use of Cutivate ointment in other corticosteroid-responsive dermatoses in children.

 Route of administration: Cutaneous